-A delegation from the Indian Hotels and Restaurants Association (AHAR) met the Addl CP who is conducting a probe into the raids and told him that, apart from humiliating and insulting the couples, they have also harmed the reputation of the hotel and, by extension, all hotels under AHAR
+A delegation from Indian Hotels and Restaurants Association (AHAR) met the Addl CP who is conducting a probe into the raids and told him that they have harmed the reputation of all hotels under AHAR

 The Mumbai Police’s cup of woes seems to be brimming over following Thursday’s hotel raids, in which nearly 40 couples were rounded up, booked for ‘indecency in public’ and humiliated, with many of them even being asked to call their parents.

 Harish Shetty, who runs Mantra Residency, from where 13 couples were picked up